DefacedFace/reddit_stories_privacy_policy/README.md

 ## Contact

-If you have any questions about this Privacy Policy, please contact me at [Your Contact Email].
+If you have any questions about this Privacy Policy, please contact me at eric@redditstories.xyz